MALE BREAST REDUCTION SURGERY

-More commonly, men do not experience physical pain, but the emotional frustration caused by having enlarged breasts is enough to pursue surgical treatment.
+More commonly, men do not experience physical pain, but emotional frustration caused by having enlarged breasts, which is enough to pursue surgical treatment.
 Although less often discussed, men’s bodies can be a source of insecurity and distress much like women’s.
 Men with gynecomastia have usually struggled with a poor self-image for years before pursuing treatment.

 Different from having traditionally male pectoral muscles, gynecomastia usually leaves men with softer, rounder breasts, which can make them feel feminine.
 Patients might have endured teasing from friends and family about their chest throughout their lives, in addition to negative self-talk that can take a serious toll on a person’s happiness.